 Counsels clients in arbitration proceedings with employees.

-Co-authored amicus briefs to the United States Supreme Court.
+Co-authored amicus briefs on behalf of criminal law scholars that supported children sentenced to life without the possibility of parole to the United States Supreme Court.

 Represented individual in connection with New York State Executive Clemency Bureau.